Proactol Review - 6 Things You Need to Know

-You’re about to learn everything you need to know about the fat-binding supplement Proactol.
-We took a deep dive into ingredients, side effects, customer service and clinical research.
+You’re about to learn everything you need to know about the fat-binding supplement Proactol XS.
+We took a deep dive into ingredients, side effects, and clinical research.
 We analyzed hundreds of consumer comments and reviews.
 We then refined and summarized to give you the info you need.

 To begin, Proactol XS is a dietary supplement containing chitosan.
-The recommended serving is two capsules prior to a meal, which supposedly reduces food cravings.
+The recommended serving is two capsules before a meal, which supposedly reduces food cravings.
 One of the benefits is you can take the pill on the go.

 The supplement, introduced as a fat binder in 2005 by Bauer Nutrition, doesn’t appear to add artificial ingredients, a good decision.
-You can shop for the product on the official website and on retail sites.
-We do like that the company has been in business for 10 years and that we found some positive customer comments, but read on…
+You can shop for the product on the official website and retail sites.
+We do like that the company has been in business for ten years and that we found some positive customer comments, but read on…

 Constipation – “I’m Stuck?”